official-stockfish/Stockfish/README.md

 [StockfishNPS](https://github.com/Joachim26/Stockfish) is a slightly modified Stockfish with nps reduction and randomized evaluation.
 The strength of both modifications can be set in the uci options from 0 to 100.
 The mods can be used in addition to UCI_Elo and Skill Level settings for human play.
-Without these settings Stockish plays exactly like the current Stockfish_dev.
+Without these settings, StockishNPS plays exactly like the current Stockfish_dev.

 [Stockfish](https://stockfishchess.org) is a free, powerful UCI chess engine derived from Glaurung 2.1.
 Stockfish is not a complete chess program and requires a